Dhanin12345/Traffic-Management-System-using-Graphs/README.md

 A road network can be represented as a Graph:

-   Vertices (Nodes) → Represent locations, junctions, signals, or cities
+   1.Vertices (Nodes) → Represent locations, junctions, signals, or cities

-   Edges → Represent roads connecting two locations
+   2.Edges → Represent roads connecting two locations

-   Edge Weight → Represents distance, travel time, traffic level, or cost
+   3.Edge Weight → Represents distance, travel time, traffic level, or cost